-BEREC recognizes that the digital economy brings new opportunities and challenges.
-The use of big data and algorithms has great potential but could also increase the risk of some companies becoming dominant.
+Concerning the digital economy, the use of big data and algorithms has great potential but could also increase the risk of some companies becoming dominant.
 Issues of potential monopolies, dominance and bottlenecks have been highlighted as some of the digital priorities of the EC.
 Furthermore, technologies such as artificial intelligence (AI) promises to improve the quality of life, safety and prosperity of European citizens.
-AI and connected and automated mobility are equally among the digital priorities of the EC and likely to be considered in the forthcoming Digital Services Act.
+Al and connected and automated mobility are equally among the digital priorities of the EC and likely to be considered in the forthcoming Digital Services Act.
 BEREC may investigate data-centric approaches and data-driven regulation principles as to their ability to achieve regulatory targets while empowering end-users.

 In this aspect, BEREC and its constituent NRAs have expertise, such as integrating technological, economic, legal, and user protection perspectives in the design and practice of regulatory remedies (such as interoperability), as well as experience in coordinating the application of a common EU legislative approach to take account of both national and pan-European perspectives in electronic communications markets.
-BEREC will continue to build its knowledge base within the digital economy, in close cooperation with EU bodies and groups as well as other institutions, to make sure that technological, economic, legal, and user protection perspectives are integrated in the design and practice of regulation.
+BEREC will continue to build its knowledge base within the digital economy to make sure that technological, economic, legal, and user protection perspectives are integrated in the design and practice of regulation.